 Failure by any Member to report a conflict of interest is grounds for immediate termination of that member's service on the Committee.
 This decision will be made by the Chair after review and deliberation with the Committee.
 The Chair will conduct a review with the Committee and make a recommendation to the Board.
 Depending on the status of the BEI (Under Study, proposed, or adopted), it may be necessary to carry out a complete review of the decision-making process for the substance to determine appropriate action.

 BEI Production Guide

 Voting Procedures

 The Committee follows the ACGIH Committee Voting Procedures as described in Appendix C.

 BEI Development Process

-The BEI Committee follows the TLV/BEI Development Process, posted on the ACGIH website at: http://www.acgih.org/tlv-bei-guidelines/policies-procedures-presentations/tlv-bei-development-process.
+The BEI Committee follows the TLV/BEI Development Process, posted on the ACGIH website.

 UNDER STUDY